bg-omar/VAMcore/Readme.md

 This code is listening.
 Always.
 ---

-This document provides a summary of implemented functions in the VAM C++/Python library along with their corresponding physical and mathematical formulas.
+This document provides a summary of implemented functions in the SST C++/Python library along with their corresponding physical and mathematical formulas.